Eleonore9/embark-template/README.md

     lein new embark [project-name]

-Once your project is created, an example ring handler is created for you and ready to run:
+Once your project is created, an example ring handler is created and ready to run:

     lein ring server

+The index ring handler renders the templates/index.html template, which extends layout.html.

 An example ClojureScript test has been created, which is also ready to run: